zzzbitz/IDO/Reviewer-KKpw.md

       <td>69.9</td>
       <td>74.6</td>
       <td rowspan="4">
-        The results of loss and wrong event with Total BMM and Class BMM. <br>The experiment is conducted under the setting with Pretrained ResNet-50 on CIFAR-100 with Sym.
+        The results of loss and wrong event with Total Class BMM. <br>
+        The experiment is conducted under the setting with Pretrained <br>
+        ResNet-50 on CIFAR-100 with Sym.
 60%, Asym.
 40%, Inst.
+40% noise,<br>
-40% noise, with AdamW, lr = 1e-3, weight_decay = 1e-5, batch_size=64.
+          with AdamW, lr = 1e-3, weight_decay = 1e-5, batch_size=64.
       </td>
     </tr>
     <tr>